cloudera/impyla/README.md

         writer.writerow(row)
 ```

+#### Pandas
-You can also get back a pandas DataFrame object
+You can get back the cursor data as pandas DataFrame object.

 ```python
 from impala.util import as_pandas